ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_part3.md

 The evaluation of this project part will also include a component called "relative quality".
 This is used to differentiate projects that meet the minimum from projects that go "the extra mile".

 ## Restrictions
-Use Java, with Android, and Firestore.
+Use Kotlin, with Android, Jetpack Compose, and Firestore.

 ## Hints
 Integrate early and often, even if some parts may have to be stubbed out to return canned data.
 Think about issues like server connectivity early in the design, rather than trying to retrofit them later.